Summertime Special Services

 Bible book club meets once a month to read and to discuss the gospel reading for the coming Sunday and concludes with Compline.
-Meetings take place on the last Tuesday of the month – the next meeting is on 31st July.
+Meetings normally take place on the first Wednesday of the month and the next meeting is on 4th September.
 For further information, speak to one of the clergy.

 Culture Vulture Ventures

 Culture Vultures and A Big Gay Night Out

 visit to Osborne House, the Isle of Wight, September 2019

 "It is impossible to imagine a prettier spot" said Queen Victoria of Osborne House, her palatial holiday home on the Isle of Wight.
 In the 100th anniversary year of her birth, Culture Vulture Ventures and A big gay night out are joining forces and venturing to the Isle of Wight to visit Queen Victoria’s country home, Osborne House.
 We are offering 3 options: